10 Things You Need to Know Before Traveling to Peru

 Peruvians are some of the nicest people you'll ever meet.
 However, because their economic situation is not the best, you will find people trying to sell you something almost everywhere you go.

 Young girls dressed in traditional Peruvian attire will approach you for a picture and immediately ask you for money.
-They are constantly weary of the tourist police who discourage this practice.
+They are constantly wary of the tourist police who discourage this practice.

 Despite the nuisance of street vendors, make sure to be a kind guest.
 Be firm but polite when declining their offers since their economic survival depends on people like you.

 What lessons have you learned while traveling?
-Let us know your travel plans and post your comments and questions on the comments section.
+Let us know your travel plans and post your comments and questions in the comments section.